The question about appropriate screen time for babies and toddlers is one that concerns many parents.

 Development happens in stages, like building blocks.
 The first three years are vital to your child’s early development in so many ways.
 Babies early movements build necessary sensory and motor skills as they explore their world, which is the basis for school readiness.
 Challenging behaviours, such as ADD and ADHD can be linked back to gaps in early development.

-As a therapist, I assess children who struggle with learning and behavioural difficulties for gaps in their early development.
+As a Counsellor/Psychotherapist, I assess children who struggle with learning and behavioural difficulties for gaps in their early development.
 I then offer an individualised 1:1 program to “fill in the gaps” of these missed or incomplete early stages through a graded series of developmental exercises.
 The first priority is building a relationship with the child, then we work on building sensory and motor skills.

 Watching my granddaughter is an absolute delight, as she instinctively knows what her body needs to do, from lying on her tummy and learning to lift her head, to early rolling movements, first tummy to back, then back to her tummy again, before getting up on her hands and knees at around 6 months, and rocking in preparation for crawling.
 These movements are the basis of a sense of balance, and coordinate balance with vision, an essential skill for learning to read.